-9.5 Hanging Ball
+9.4 Hanging Ball

-If any ball hangs in a pocket and drops in 5 seconds or less after coming to complete rest by the hole, the ball is considered to be pocketed.
-If a hanging ball drops in the pocket after being at rest for more than 5 seconds, the ball is returned to the original position on the edge, and the incoming player may begin his/her inning.
+If any ball hangs in a pocket and drops within 5 seconds after coming to complete rest, the ball is considered to be pocketed.
+If a hanging ball drops in the pocket after being at rest for more than 5 seconds, the ball is returned to the original position on the edge, and the incoming player may begin.
 Both players will have the opportunity to argue their case.
 The referee's decision is final.

-9.6 Suspended Balls
+9.5 Suspended Balls